Another Alleged Milkshake-Throwing Incident Happens In The U.K. On Election Day

-The trend of milkshake throwing continues in the U.K. amid the back and forth of Brexit, but there are questions being asked about the latest alleged pelting with some calling it a political stunt.
+The trend of milkshake throwing continues in the U.K. amid the back and forth of Brexit, but there are questions being asked about the latest alleged pelting, with some calling it a political stunt.
 Last week, Brexit leader Nigel Farage was covered with a salted caramel milkshake in front of a crowd as he toured the United Kingdom in an effort to spread the message about leaving the EU, but there were no witnesses to Thursday’s event which happened on Election Day.

-Express is reporting the milk-shaking as an attack on an elderly veteran and Brexit supporter at a polling place, saying that he was targeted for wearing a Brexit rosette.
+The Express is reporting the milk-shaking as an attack on an elderly veteran and Brexit supporter at a polling place, saying that he was targeted for wearing a Brexit rosette.
 Former paratrooper Don MacNaughton, 81, was campaigning in support of Brexit in Aldershot, Hampshire, England when he claims he was accosted by a “childish yob.”

 “Somebody came across the street to the polling station and he gave me the finger.
 He then started giving me verbal abuse and ran off.
 I didn’t hear the abuse because I was laughing at him.
 Ten minutes later he came back with a milkshake, and he threw it over me.
 I again just curled up laughing, I didn’t mind because it was my favorite flavor.”